shanemmattner/ESP32-C3_Rust_Tutorials/README.md

 - [p9-adc-stream](): Configure ADC's to continuously read and make that data available to other parts of the application through a mutex
 - [p10-log-values](): Log all the values read from the ADC's
 - [p11-digital-stream(): Continuously read the SX1509 inputs and log to SD card

+## Project P1:
+For the next part of this project (`P1`) we will add in features listed below:
+- Debugging
+- Logging
+- FSM/HSM
+- Wifi
+- MQTT
+- OTA
+- Pub/sub
+- Crash dumps & diagnostics

+Other features I'd like to add but don't have a clear example for yet:
+- DMA
+- Timer usage

 <details>
   <summary>Development environment setup</summary>